 In furniture, that means making store visits easy and efficient – as simple as making a reservation with Open Table or getting a car with Uber.
-Engaging one of retailers’ biggest assets – salespeople, currently on the sideline of digital retail – in providing the assistance shoppers want, both online and off.
+Engaging one of a retailer's biggest assets – salespeople, currently on the sideline of digital retail – in providing the assistance shoppers want, both online and off.
 It is meeting unique requirements like these that will unlock the internet’s true impact on furniture, and on the other 90% of retail.

 Arguably, the internet’s only superpower is to get people what they want more efficiently.
 Thankfully for furniture retailers, furniture shoppers want a store and some help.
-To the extent that Amazon-style businesses (or Amazon itself) capture share in furniture, it’s because brick and mortar retailers have failed to deliver an experience that feels easy, relevant and personalized.
-Those retailers who leverage the internet and do so will prove as disruptive to the future of retail as those first dotcom insurgents, twenty five years ago.
+To the extent that Amazon-style businesses (or Amazon itself) capture share in furniture, it’s because brick and mortar retailers have failed to deliver an experience that feels easy, relevant, and personalized.
+Those retailers who leverage the internet and do so will prove as disruptive to the future of retail as those first dotcom insurgents, twenty-five years ago.

-Carl Prindle is Founder and CEO of Blueport Commerce.
-To hear more from Carl, you can find him at this year’s Furniture Today Leadership Conference, where he will introduce a three-part conference module centering around the theme Holistic Retail.
+Carl Prindle is the Founder and CEO of Blueport Commerce.
+To hear more from Carl, you can find him at this year’s Furniture Today Leadership Conference, where he will introduce a three-part conference module centering around the theme: Holistic Retail.
 Make sure to attend the Holistic Retail session to learn more or catch up with Carl directly at any point during the conference.